Sign in

 Question

-Tokunaga from Daiwa Securities questioned the competitive landscape following KDDI's price revision, especially since rivals had not yet followed suit.
-He also asked about the rationale for changing the reporting KPI to a consolidated 'mobile revenues' metric.
+Tokunaga from Daiwa Securities asked for an assessment of the competitive landscape following KDDI's price revision, given that competitors had not yet followed suit, and questioned how the UQ Mobile versus Y!mobile dynamic might evolve.
+He also asked for the rationale behind changing the reporting KPI to a combined 'mobile revenues' metric.

 Answer